clearpath-docs/warthog-sphinx-tutorials/doc/AdditionalSimulation.rst

 To customize Warthog's payload, for example to add additional sensors, see :ref:`customizepayload`.

-Once the simulation is running you can use rviz and other tools as described in :doc:`WarthogSimulation` to control and monitor the robot.
+Once the simulation is running you can use rviz and other tools as described in :doc:`Simulating` to control and monitor the robot.
 For example, below we can see Warthog exploring the cave:

 .. image:: images/warthog_inspection_cave.png